 Product- and version-specific replies

-A new release of TextExpander means a new platform, or a new major version, with all the brand new exciting bugs that entails.
+A new release of TextExpander means a new platform, or a new major version, with all the brand new exciting bugs that entail.
 TextExpander snippet groups are tremendous time savers here.
 We’ll create a new group for each major version on each major platform before we’ve launched so that, on launch day, we have replies at the ready.
 This also means when we’re looking for answers, we can narrow down where we look in TextExpander for the reply.

 We also create unique prefixes for each of these groups.
 A quick search is even easier if you know you’re looking for an issue related to TextExpander for Mac and you can search on the prefix temac. to get you there faster.